 Fresh Tips

-• Leave about a ½ inch of space between the individual pigs in a blanket.
+- Leave about a ½ inch of space between the individual pigs in a blanket.
 They do puff and rise some.

 Variations & Substitutions

-Gluten-Free Crescent Dogs | Check sausages to make sure GF.
+Gluten-Free Crescent Dogs: Check sausages to make sure GF.
 Then, all you need to do is use a GF crescent roll dough mix, as I have not yet found a canned GF dough.

-Cheesy Pigs in a Blanket | Add cheese to this crowd-pleasing appetizer by wrapping a slice of cheese around the sausage before adding the dough.
+Cheesy Pigs in a Blanket: Add cheese to this crowd-pleasing appetizer by wrapping a slice of cheese around the sausage before adding the dough.
 Use whatever cheese you’d like—American cheese, pepper jack, and mozzarella work great!

-Add Bacon! | Yep—that’s right.
+Add Bacon!
+Yep—that’s right.
 You can even add bacon to your pigs in a blanket!
 Tear raw bacon strips into smaller pieces and partially fry them in a pan on the stovetop, or use pre-cooked bacon.
 You don’t have to thoroughly cook the bacon because it will continue to bake as you bake the pigs in a blanket.
-Then, wrap the sausages in the bacon, layer in the cheese if preferred, and finally, wrap in the crescent roll dough and bake as directed.
+Then, wrap the sausages in bacon, layer with cheese if preferred, and finally, wrap in the crescent roll dough.
+Bake as directed.

 Storage Tips

-Freeze Leftovers | Freeze cooled appetizers in airtight baggie or storage container up to 3 months.
+Freeze: Freeze cooled appetizers in an airtight baggie or container up to 3 months.

-Refrigerate | Store leftovers in tightly sealed container or baggie in fridge for 5-7 days.
+Refrigerate: Store leftovers in an airtight container or baggie in the fridge for 5-7 days.

-Reheat | Reheat pigs in a blanket by placing them back in the air fryer for 2 minutes or so at 350 degrees.
+Reheat: Reheat pigs in a blanket by placing them back in the air fryer for 2 minutes or so at 350°F (175° C).

-Can you Freeze Unbaked Pigs in a Blanket?
+Can you freeze unbaked Pigs in a Blanket?

-Air fry Frozen Pigs in a Blanket | Preheat air fryer to 350-375 degrees and place frozen pigs seam side down in air fryer basket and cook for 8-10 minutes until golden, checking around 7 minutes.
+Air fry Frozen Pigs in a Blanket | Preheat air fryer to 350-375°F and place frozen pigs seam side down in air fryer basket and cook for 8-10 minutes until golden, checking around 7 minutes.
 Mine were perfect at 9 minutes.

 Oven Baked frozen pigs in a blanket, place frozen on parchment lined baking sheet and cook in a preheated 400 degree oven for 20-25 minutes until puffed and golden.